 Located within UCD Smurfit School, Smurfit Executive Development offers high-tech classrooms, team rooms, dining facilities, lounges, and conference facilities for the exclusive use of our executive clients and participants.
 We focus on delivering exceptional outcomes for you, inside and outside the classroom.

-Our Executive Suites at Management House and Ligouri House are fully equipped to support every participant in achieving a memorable and enjoyable learning experience.
+Our facilities at Smurfit Executive Development Centre and Ligouri House are fully equipped to support every participant in achieving a memorable and enjoyable learning experience.
 Our facilities include the latest learning technology, meeting rooms, breakout spaces for reflection or small group meetings, a fully-staffed programme office and ample common areas which promote and facilitate networking and discussion for peer groups.

 The Smurfit Campus